aldnav/eventure/README.md

   title='{} {} a {}'.format(user, add, song)
 )
 activity.title
-# Wendy added Only Hope to playlist
+# wendy added Only Hope to playlist
 ```

 #### TO DO
-* Generate Atom Representations:
+* Generate Representations:
+  * JSON
   * XML
   * RSS
   * Metatags